How to Grow and Care for Easter Lily Plants

 About Growing Easter Lily Plants

 Easter Lilies plants abound just in advance of Easter.
 They make a great gift for mom or grandma, or simply to decorate your home or office with a bright splash of early spring bloom.
 Shortly, after the holiday, recipients wonder how to grow and care for Easter Lilies.
 And, some recipients have never grown a flower before.
 Sadly, the blooms don’t last long.
-But, when the weather warms up in your area, you can plant them in your flowerbed.
+You will find caring for Easter lilies both indoors and out is quite easy.
+While they are in bloom indoors, simply keep the soil in the flowerpot moist.
+When the weather warms up in your area, you can plant them in your flowerbed.
 Then, they will come back up and bloom every year!

 The floral companies and garden stores have worked diligently to force Easter Lilies to bloom for you by Easter morning.
 As you know, garden nurseries are shooting at a moving target… in any given year, Easter falls anywhere from the last few days of March to mid-April.
 Fortunately, the floral companies have mastered the knack of forcing these big blooms to open right on time.